-Suchitoto El Salvador; is a lovely laid back historic town, with fabulous cobblestone streets, gorgeous colonial houses, an iconic church, rich cultural traditions, and magnificent panoramic views of Lake Suchitlan.
+Suchitoto El Salvador is a laid back historic colonial town in the Department of Cuscatlan.
+Suchitoto has fabulous cobblestone streets, gorgeous colonial houses, an iconic church, rich cultural traditions, and magnificent panoramic views of Lake Suchitlan.

 The town sits between the Guazapa volcano and the Lempa river, about 47 kilometers from the capital, San Salvador.